Meet SoundCloud rival Audius, free & anti-takedowns – TechCrunch

 The biggest challenge for Audius will be playing catchup recruiting artists and listeners over a decade after SoundCloud launched and when Spotify already has 108 million paying subscribers from is 232 million users.
 For now there’s not much special about the user experience, where you can listen to a feed of what you follow or library of saved songs, or check out trending artists and playlists At least sign up is easier than most blockchain apps, requiring merely an email address or Twitter sign-in, though crypto kids can use MetaMask.
 The lack of native mobile apps won’t help, though.

 All the artists-first philosophy won’t matter if it never gains traction.
 But if Audius does grow, it has a savvy approach to preventing unnecessary content takedowns.
-Rumberg claims an estimated 80% of takedowns on apps like SoundCloud and YouTube are not actually infringing copyright, leading to great content disappearing.
+Rumburg claims an estimated 80% of takedowns on apps like SoundCloud and YouTube are not actually infringing copyright, leading to great content disappearing.
 “Audius doesn’t have the ability to deplatform you or censor you” says Audius co-founder Forrest Browning.

 First, since it doesn’t host the songs itself, it will just pass copyright holder complaints on to the uploaders themselves.
 Owners can be reassigned the revenue being earned by a song rather than have it taken down.
 And instead of pulling down a whole DJ set, the rights holder of a 5 minute song in an hour-long mix would get 1/12 of the proceeds.
 Browning tells me “A lot of artists are completely fine with their content being remixed or mashed up.”